deniselashlley/gatsby-netlify-cms/src/pages/about/index.md

 The most commonly known form of Yoga is Asana, the postures, however Yoga also involves breathing and mediation practices and observations for daily life.
 The practice of Yoga is not a one-size-fits-all approach so you begin with your own personal intention exploring and adopting the practices that work for you at any one time and in this way it becomes your individual practice.

+A regular Yoga practice improves your physical, mental and emotional health and wellbeing

 * ![](/img/abdomen-active-activity-396133.jpg)
   Improves strength and flexibility, weight reduction/loss, improved digestion, balance metabolic, nervous and endocrine systems.
 * ![](/img/AdobeStock_95680960.jpg)